Best Nikon Cameras for Astrophotography (2024)

 Nikon Z6 II

-Top Pick – Best Nikon for Astrophotography
+Top Pick / Best Value

 Nikon Z6 II Astrophotography

-Our top recommendation for the best Nikon camera for astrophotography in 2024 is the Nikon Z6 II.
+Our top recommendation for the best value Nikon camera for astrophotography in 2024 is the Nikon Z6 II.

 Nikon came out with the Z6 and Z7 in 2018, but then updated them both in 2020 with the Mark II versions to fix a number of practical issues that people had with the first iterations.